 A paraphilic disorder is a mental disorder in which someone experiences clinical distress due to a paraphilia or acts on a paraphilia in a way that causes or risks causing harm to others.

 Likely due to ongoing debate over how the term should be defined, major medical texts avoid specifying how many paraphilias exist.
-Instead, they list a subset of paraphilias that are likely to be of interest to healthcare providers and acknowledge that others exist.
-This has led to online lists of paraphilias ballooning to over 500 entries, ranging from nearly-normal (mazophilia is an attraction to breasts) to incredibly niche (climacophilia describes arousal from falling down stairs).
+Instead, they list a subset of paraphilias that will be of interest to healthcare providers and acknowledge that others exist.
+This has led to online lists of paraphilias ballooning to over 500 entries, ranging from fairly common (mazophilia is an attraction to breasts) to incredibly niche (climacophilia describes arousal from falling down stairs).

-Many paraphilias also have an auto- variant, which describes arousal from being on the receiving end of the action.
-For example, while a pteronophile would be turned on by tickling someone with feathers, an autopteronophile would prefer to be the one being tickled.
-However, some paraphilias have separate terms for being on the giving and receiving end, such as sadism (attraction to inflicting pain on someone) and masochism (arousal from having pain inflicted on oneself).
+When the "auto-" prefix is attached to the name of a paraphilia, it describes arousal from being on the receiving end of the action.
+For example, while a pteronophile would be turned on by tickling someone with feathers, an autopteronophile would prefer that someone tickle them.
+Note that, some paraphilias have separate terms for being on the giving and receiving end, such as sadism (attraction to inflicting pain on someone) and masochism (arousal from having pain inflicted on oneself).

 Even the two examples in the first paragraph of this article have names.
 Podophilia is an attraction to feet, usually called a "foot fetish," and eproctophilia is an attraction to farts.
 A few others you may have heard of or experienced include somnophilia (attraction to sleeping people), urophilia (attraction to urine), menophilia (attraction to menstruation), and asphyxiophilia (arousal from choking someone).

 There are also paraphilias involving certain emotions (phobophilia describes arousal from fear), weather patterns (brontophilia describes arousal from thunderstorms), and even concepts (apeirophilia is an attraction to endlessness).
-Though these seem like they might not be very common, even seemingly niche paraphilias can be unexpectedly prevalent in the population.
+Though these seem uncommon, even seemingly niche paraphilias can be unexpectedly prevalent.
 For example, one study found that 62% of women experience fantasies involving rape (biastophilia/autobiastophilia).

 Attractions, not actions

 It's important to note that paraphilias refer only to attractions, not actions.
-Additionally, it is possible for someone to engage in certain activities for pleasure without having the associated paraphilia.
+Additionally, someone can engage in certain activities for pleasure without having the associated paraphilia.
 A catheterophile (attraction to catheters, duh), for example, might go their entire life without using a catheter, while someone might tell dirty jokes without being a moriaphile (arousal from, you guessed it, dirty jokes), likely because their partner asked them to or for a reason other than gratification.

 The stigma of abnormality